mjordan/islandora_workbench/README.md

 cats:Tuxedo|cats:Misbehaving
 ```

-Term names containing commas (`,`) in multi-valued, multi-taxonomy fields need special treatment (no surprise there): you need to wrap the entire field in quotation marks (like you would for any other CSV value that contains a comma), and in addition, specify the namespace within each of the values:
+Term names containing commas (`,`) in multi-valued, multi-vocabulary fields need special treatment (no surprise there): you need to wrap the entire field in quotation marks (like you would for any other CSV value that contains a comma), and in addition, specify the namespace within each of the values:

 ```
 "tags:gum, Bubble|tags:candy, Hard"
 ```
 Using these conventions, Workbench will be certain which taxonomy the term names belong to.
 Workbench will remind you during its `--check` operation that you need to namespace terms.
-It determines 1) if the field references multiple taxonomies, and then checks to see 2) if the field's values in the CSV are term IDs or term names.
-If you use term names in multi-taxonomy fields, and the term names aren't namespaced, Workbench will warn you:
+It determines 1) if the field references multiple vocabularies, and then checks to see 2) if the field's values in the CSV are term IDs or term names.
+If you use term names in multi-vocabulary fields, and the term names aren't namespaced, Workbench will warn you:

 ```
 Error: Term names in multi-vocabulary CSV field "field_tags" require a vocabulary namespace; value "Dogs" in row 4 does not have one.
 ```

-Note that since `:` is a special character when you use term names in multi-taxonomy CSV fields, you can't add a namespaced term that itself contains a `:`.
+Note that since `:` is a special character when you use term names in multi-vocabulary CSV fields, you can't add a namespaced term that itself contains a `:`.
 You need to add it manually to Drupal and then use its term ID in your CSV file.

 #### Using URIs instead of term IDs

 Islandora Workbench lets you use URIs assigned to terms instead of term IDs.
-You can use a term URI in the `media_use_tid` configuration option (for example, `"http://pcdm.org/use#OriginalFile"`) and in vocabulary fields in your metadata CSV file:
+You can use a term URI in the `media_use_tid` configuration option (for example, `"http://pcdm.org/use#OriginalFile"`) and in taxonomy fields in your metadata CSV file:

 ```
 field_model